glasserc/cleff-sandbox/docs/intro.md

 - Interact.
 This system provides higher-level access to a terminal.
 The operations here have semantics that are more clearly tied to interacting with a user, with a typical operation being to prompt the user for some input and then to read the input.
+Even though this system doesn't really add anything (because it can be expressed entirely in terms of Teletype), this lets us explore how systems are built "on top of" other systems.

 - UserStore.
 This system provides a concept of persistence, with operations being to look up a user (using their name as the primary